Burkina Faso Travel Information

 Burkina Faso is a poor country, which doesn't rank highly for ease of doing business according to the World Bank.
 Business etiquette is fairly standard, with lightweight suits or traditional African dress the norm for meetings, and handshakes and business cards exchanged upon greeting.
 Business hours vary, but most offices are open from 7.30am to noon, and from 3pm to 5.30pm Monday to Friday.
 Some shops and businesses are also open on Saturdays from 9am to 1pm.

-Visitors to Burkina Faso may import up to 200 cigarettes/50 cigars/100 cigarillos/250g of tobacco, one litre of spirit and one litre of wine, 500ml each of eau de toilette and perfume, and two still cameras/one movie camera.
+Visitors to Burkina Faso may import up to 200 cigarettes, or up to 50 cigars; or 250g of tobacco.
+One litre of spirit and one litre of wine is permitted and 500ml each of eau de toilette and perfume.
 Sporting guns may be brought in by license only.
+Prohibited imports include narcotics and counterfeit goods.

 Become our Burkina Faso Travel Expert